ranjithpillai/dotfiles/README.md

 ### Atom

-1. Go to Atom's `.atom` directory
+1. Go to the directory where the `.atom` directory lives
-2. Make a temporary copy of the directory in case something goes wrong
+2. Make a temporary copy of the `.atom` directory and delete it
-3. Delete `.atom`
-4. In the same directory, create a symbolic link called `.atom` to the dotfile `dotfile/atom`
+3. Create a symbolic link called `.atom` to the dotfile `dotfile/atom`
-5. Open Atom
+4. Open Atom
-6. Install Package Sync
+5. Install Package Sync
-7. Sync packages
+6. Sync packages

 ### Bash

 1. Go to the directory where the `.bashrc` file lives
-2. Temporarily make a copy of the .bashrc file and delete it
+2. Make a temporary copy of the .bashrc file and delete it in the directory
 3. Create a symbolic link called `.bashrc` to the dotfile `dotfile/bash/.bashrc`

+### Cmder

+1. Go to the directory where the `ConEmu.xml` file lives
+2. Make a temporary copy of the ConEmu.xml file and delete it in the directory
+3. Create a symbolic link called `ConEmu.xml` to the dotfile `dotfile/cmder/ConEmu.xml`

 ### Git